 2. The feasibility of completing both programs according to their rules and structures

 3. Why the second program is necessary to complete your goals

 Yes, if you provide official, provisional evidence from the examination office of your university or faculty that includes a preliminary final grade and certifies that you have already earned at least two-thirds of the necessary credit points.
 It is not sufficient to calculate the preliminary final grade yourself.
 The certification must be handed in by the application deadline or your application will not be considered.

-All students need to include the same information and documents in the application, but students with an undergrad degree from a German university and students with an undergrad degree from a university outside of Germany use different application sites.
-Students with a German undergrad degree use the application site of the Freie Universität Berlin, students with an international undergrad degree use uni-assist.
+All students need to include the same information and documents in the application, but students with an undergraduate degree from a German university and students with an undergraduate degree from a university outside of Germany use different application websites.
+Students with a German undergraduate degree use the application website of the Freie Universität Berlin, students with an international undergraduate degree use Uni-assist.
 For more information please click here.

-No. As the success of your application solely depends on whether you meet the required criteria for the program and the grade you received for your undergraduate degree, the inclusion of a personal statement, CV or letter of recommendation will not enhance your chances to be accepted.
+No. As the success of your application solely depends on whether you meet the required criteria for the program and the grade you received for your undergraduate degree, the inclusion of a personal statement, CV or letter of recommendation will not enhance your chances of being accepted.

 (Exception: you may want to explain your additional qualifications or your choice of studies if unorthodox enough to require it - for example, those applying for a double MA need to explain their reasoning – see above.)

 Generally speaking, no (see also “Do I need to include a personal statement, CV or letter of recommendation?”).
 You may, however, include supportive documents such as further language certificates, certificates of internships you conducted and deem relevant for the program, or certificates of stays abroad that also carry some relevance for the program.

 Unfortunately, no. The entrance requirements of 60 credit points in either history or area studies has to have been completed as part of your undergraduate degree.
 Completing the required amount of credit points outside your main degree or in addition to your degree will, unfortunately, not render your application eligible.